 The Great Blue Hole is a marine sinkhole towards the center of Lighthouse Reef, a little over 60 miles off the coast of Belize City.
-You can dive it, but flying over it is the only way to get a full appreciation for the magnitude of this natural wonder.
+You can dive it but flying over it is the best way to get a full appreciation for the magnitude of this natural wonder.

 If you’re in the San Pedro area, I cannot recommend this experience enough.
 Here’s what you need to know before you go.

 Facts about the Great Blue Hole

 The Great Blue Hole and its mysterious contents have long been a lure for oceanographers and biologists alike.
 Jacques Cousteau made the hole famous in 1972 when he brought his ship, Calypso, to explore its depths.

 In late 2018, his grandson Fabien Cousteau teamed up with billionaire adventurer Richard Branson to take a submarine to the bottom and broadcasted the entire thing on the Discovery Channel.